Azure SAML

 You will create two new applications in the Azure Portal for the Bold Penguin beta and production environments.

-4. Enter a name for the application and click the Add button
+Enter a name for the application and ensure Non-gallery is seleceted, then click the Create button

 Production